Reweighted ensemble dynamics simulations: theory, improvement, and application: Toy models

 as basis functions.
-Where, $(x,y)$ are the two-dimensional Cartesian coordinates multiplied by a transformation factor $\frac{\pi}{2}$, $m$ and $n$ are non-negative integers.
+Here, $(x,y)$ are the 2D Cartesian coordinates multiplied by a transformation factor $\frac{\pi}{2}$, $m$ and $n$ are non-negative integers.
 We define the summation of $m$ and $n$ in Eq.~(\ref{eq:hd_base}) as the order of these functions, and adopt the first-to-fourth order functions (totally $40$ basis functions) in our analysis.
-Based on the error analysis mentioned in Sec.\ref{subsec:basis}, three and two basis functions are discarded in the TDQW and MHAT systems, respectively.
-For both of the two systems, $S^2_{X,eq}$ initially grows fast with increasing number of basis functions, then the growth slows down and shows a saturation behavior of $S^2_{X,eq}$ as expected [see Figs.~\ref{fig:s2_tt_is}(a) and (b)].
-Once $S^2_{X,eq}$ has approximately reached the platform region, more basis functions will not change the calculation results any more (data not shown).
-Thus, for TDQW and MHAT systems, about $24$ basis functions, {\it i.e.}, the first-to-third order two-dimensional trigonometrical functions, are already enough.